jsbisht/aws-developer-associate/cloud-formation.md

 ## CloudFormation Stack Roles

-CloudFormation Stack Roles is used to control what identities (say Phil) with lesser permissions can do using CFN, allowing to achive role seperation.
+CloudFormation Stack Roles is used to control `what identities (say Phil) with lesser permissions can do using CFN`, allowing to achive role seperation.

 While using CFN to create stack that creates physical resources, permission for actions on stack and those physical resources is needed.